 We have invented a method of securing online credit-card payments with strong two-factor cryptographic authentication of the cardholder, without friction and without a privacy cost.
 This paper provides the details:

-and this blog post introduces the paper:
+and these blog posts refer to the paper: